oaustegard/ihp-framework/README.md

 ## License

-This project is licensed under the MIT License.
+This fictional project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Citation

-If you use the IHP framework in your research, please cite the original paper:
+If you use the IHP framework in your research, please reconsider.
+It is a work of fiction.
+But for completion of the fiction, cite the original paper:

 ```
 Austegard, O., & Sonnett, C. (2024).
 Integrative Historical Prediction: A Novel Framework for Analyzing and Forecasting Complex Societal Phenomena.
 Journal of Complex Systems Analysis, 15(2), 123-456.